pinterest/mysql_utils/README.md

 This script backs up MySQL replication logs in order to be able to perform point-in-time recoveries in the case where all servers in a replica set are lost.
 All logs up to the current log being written to are uploaded to S3.
+  - **binlog_rotator.py**
+If the current binlog has been in use longer than a predefined limit, rotate it.
   - **check_mysql_replication.py**
 This script displays replication status of an instance in terms of sql/io thread status and bytes behind, a computed seconds behind master based on